uparma/uparma-lib/README.md

 -----
 - All '\_id' entries in parameters.json have to be unique
 - All styles have to have a reference to the original work
+- Each engine version can only be associated to one translation style

 Team